dgerabagi/data-curation-environment/prompt.md

     public deleteCycle(id: number) {
         if (!this.db) return;
         this.db.prepare('DELETE FROM cycles WHERE id = ?').run(id);
-        // Cascade delete on responses is handled by schema constraint, but better-sqlite3 might need explicit check depending on build this.db.prepare('DELETE FROM responses WHERE cycle_id = ?').run(id);
+        this.db.prepare('DELETE FROM responses WHERE cycle_id = ?').run(id);
     }